 Screenshots are visual representation of your device’s interface and can be extremely useful in various situations.
 Most of the advanced digital devices are capable of taking a screenshot, and you don’t need to pay separately for this feature.
 You can use this feature to give a technician an idea of the current situation of your device or just take a picture proof of any important document.

 In most devices, screenshots can be taken anywhere in the device’s interface without any need of opening a separate program.
 You can take a screenshot of any setting, application, website and pretty much anything your device can open.
 Although, some apps that store confidential data may prohibit the use of screenshot feature.

-Just like other operating systems, Android now also supports built-in screenshot taking feature.
+Just like other operating systems, Android now also supports the built-in screenshot taking feature.
 However, it is not just a tap away, you need to press specific keys simultaneously to take one.
-Furthermore, there are different ways to take a screenshot in each version of Android and some are not even supported, so you will also have to find a different solution to take a screenshot in these version.
+Furthermore, there are different ways to take a screenshot in each version of Android and some are not even supported, so you will also have to find a different solution to take a screenshot in these versions.

 - How to Take Screenshots on Android Easily?

-- Why to Take Screenshots on Android?
+- Why Take Screenshots on Android?

 - Take Screenshots on the Latest Android Phones

 - Other Methods to Take Screenshots on Android